Complying with the End of Life Vehicles Regulations 2003 and 2005 for producers and importers of vehicles.

-Producers and importers of vehicles must register with Department for Business, Innovation and Skills (BIS).
+Producers and importers of vehicles must register with Department for Environment, Food and Rural Affairs (Defra).
 You must state the brands of vehicles for which you are responsible for meeting recovery and recycling targets.

-These facilities make sure that end-of-life vehicles and their components are disposed of in an environmentally friendly way.
+These facilities make sure that end-of-life vehicles and their components are handled in an environmentally friendly way.

-BIS must approve any take-back scheme your business would like to run before it begins operating.
-BIS contact details are:
+Defra must approve any take-back scheme your business would like to run before it begins operating.
+Defra contact details are:

 ELV Registration Unit